 The raised stencil look has been extremely popular for me.
 It takes an otherwise plain front furniture piece and adds a texture to it that you can’t help but touch.
 I love pieces that engage all of the senses.

-- Dixie Mud in white
+- Mud in white

-- Dixie Belle Boss in white
+- Stain blocking primer in white

-- Dixie Belle Moonshine Metallics in Silver Bullet
+- Metallics in Silver

 - ReDesign with Prima decor wax in Eternal, Shiny Star, and Diamond Dust